dong-jun-2ee/dong-jun-2ee.github.io/_news/announcement_2.md

 > We do not grow absolutely, chronologically.
 We grow sometimes in one dimension, and not in another, unevenly.
 We grow partially.
 We are relative.
 We are mature in one realm, childish in another.
 > —Anais Nin

 Fap aliqua qui, scenester pug Echo Park polaroid irony shabby chic ex cardigan church-key Odd Future accusamus.
 Blog stumptown sartorial squid, gastropub duis aesthetic Truffaut vero.
-Pinterest tilde twee, odio mumblecore jean shorts lumbersexual.
+Pinterest tilde twee, odio mumblecore jean shorts lumbersexual. -->
+---
+layout: post
+title: `AmpliBias: Mitigating Dataset Bias through Bias Amplification in Few-Shot Learning for Generative Models` was presented at the CIKM 2023 international conference in Birmingham (Poster)!
+date: 2023-10-23 17:30:00-0400
+inline: false
+related_posts: false
+---

+asdasd